 Photo Credit / shho

-Though they didn’t used to, many NYC sellers will agree to a mortgage contingency clause in the contract.
+Some NYC sellers may agree to a mortgage contingency clause in the contract.
 The clause gives you the right to walk away with your deposit if you are unable to get a commitment letter.

-Obviously, that’s not enough now that commitment letters have so many loopholes.
-That’s why many buyers’ attorneys are wisely asking for “funding contingencies” in addition to a mortgage contingency.
+Because commitment letters have so many loopholes, many buyers’ attorneys ask for “funding contingencies” in addition to a mortgage contingency.
 A funding contingency frees you from the contract with your deposit if the bank fails to fund the loan for any reason except one that is your fault.

 4. Financing for international buyers